Right along with spring, fall can be a busy time in sports. Both of my boys are currently in soccer.

 - After 8 hours, remove the chicken and 1 cup of the tomatillo/onion mixture and set aside.

-- Place the remaining contents in the crock, including the cilantro with stems and blend them to a puree.
+- Place the remaining contents of the crock, including the cilantro with stems and blend them to a puree.

 - Serve the chicken on a bed of white rice, topped with the blended tomatillo salsa verde and the reserved cup of the tomatillo/onion mixture.

 What are your favorite slow cooker meals?
 Leave me recipes or links in the comments below